-The two released their first EP “Collage” in November of 2016, which was a preview of sorts for their coming album by the title of “Memories … Do Not Open ” which was released earlier this month.
-The overall tone of the album is an upbeat sound while containing deeper messages and meanings in the lyrics.
-The album mostly represents the new direction the duo has been going in since their first singles came out.
-The two have called the style “a blur between indie, pop, dance, an hip-hop,” which to say the least is very true across the album as a whole.
+The two released their first EP, “Collage,” last November.
+It was a preview of sorts for their coming album, titled “Memories … Do Not Open,” which was released in April this year.
+The new album has an upbeat sound while containing deeper meaning in the lyrics.
+It represents a new direction for the duo.
+The two have called the style “a blur between indie, pop, dance, and hip-hop,” which is very true across the album as a whole.

-The first song on the album “The One” sets the precedent for the rest of the album.
-It is an emotional ballad talking about a conflict in which two people love each other but fail to recognize it.
-It is a slow song but ups its tempo as it goes along.
-The slight beat drop, in which one of their main cords of EDM starts playing, fuses the lyrics with a beat good for the somberness of the lyrics itself.
+“The One” sets the precedent for the rest of the album.
+It is an emotional ballad about a conflict between two people who love each other but fail to recognize it.
+It’s a slow song that ups its tempo as it goes along.
+The slight beat drop, in which one of the main chords of EDM starts playing, fuses the lyrics with a beat that matches the song’s somber tone.